goxanupopa/demo-mkdocs-material-prod/docs/index.md

 https://github.com/goffinet/cd-staticgen/

-English version.
-There is no French version.
+English version. there is no French version yet.

-## Summary

-This document pursues the educational objective to learn continuous deployment with static site generators in ten steps :
+In this course we will learn how to deploy websites in continuous deployment with static site generators.
+We will try to understand numerous concepts and to practice them :

 1. What is continuous deployment ?
 2. What is a static site generator ?